hep-mh/flounder/README.md

 <img src="https://hep-mh.com/files/mimetypes/application-x-zip.png" alt="zip" width="50"/>

 A ``.zip`` file with pre-combiled binaries for x86_64 Windows 7/8/10/11 can be downloaded from [here](https://hep-mh.com/files/packages/flounder-latest-windows-x86_64.zip).
-After downloading, unpack the file and double-click on ``flounder.exe`` in the previously created directory.
+After downloading, unpack the file and double-click on ``flounder.exe`` in the previously created directory to start the application.

 <img src="https://hep-mh.com/files/mimetypes/application-x-desktop.png" alt="exe" width="50"/>